Timperator2/WhichCountryIsThis/README.md

 Official Git Repository for "Which Country is This"

+Watch the AI guess location based on Google Street View imagery or challenge the system in game mode.

 You will need to provide a Google Street View API Key (just paste it into the datamanager.py file)

 Run guimanager.py to open the program or watch the demo video to see it in action.